1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 Email address: [email protected]

-We are committed to protecting your personal data and respect your right to self-determination.
-The purpose of this notice is to provide information on how we handle and protect the personal data entrusted to us and to show how you can contact us if you have any questions about our data handling.
+Our company is committed to the protection of personal data and respects the User’s right to informational self-determination.
+The purpose of this Notice is to provide information on how we process and protect the personal data entrusted to us, as well as to explain how you can contact us if you have any questions regarding the processing of your personal data.

 – the identity of the Data Controller,

-- the scope of your personal data processed by the Controller,
+– the categories of your personal data processed by the Data Controller,

-- the legal basis for processing the data,
+– the legal basis for the processing of personal data,

 - the requirements of data protection and data security; and